paparaeluiza/paparaeluiza.github.io/_posts/epitome/2015-10-22-happy-2nd-month.md

 comments: true
 share: true
 ---
 Oh, how time flies and takes with it my internship days!
 This month my task became more serious and complex.
 Two weeks ago I had designed the BA report research, I had to find the best research solution and test it.
 Now I am in this phase where I wait for the respondents to fill in my questionnaire.
-Waiting is the hardest part so far, without the data that I need there is no research, no BA topic to be analyzed, no graduation. :flushed:
+Waiting is the hardest part so far, without this data there is no research, no BA topic to be analyzed, no graduation. :flushed:

 You will find out about my BA topic, next month, at the end of my internship.
 All I can tell is that I become aware of an amazing tool that was out there all this time but I never used it at its full intensity.
 Everything is so simple, that once in a while, during the day, you should pause and just think ... that's how this magic tool works and creates value.